PSkot/Getting-and-Cleaning-Data-Project/README.md

 Repo for the "Getting and Cleaning Data" course project

 ## Script
 This repo contains a single script "run_analysis.R".
-The code may also be found below:
+The code may also be found below (short description of the script is found below the script):

 ```{r eval=FALSE}